D-ENCODER/IBM-Data-Science-Professional-Certificate/Tools for Data Science/Week-2/Languages.md

 # Languages

-### 1. Which of the following options determines your choice of language to learn in data science?

-Problem to be solved and for who are you solving for
+### 1. What does Python use for Natural Language Processing?

+Natural Language Toolkit

-### 2. In Python, which library is used for Artificial Intelligence?
+### 2. In Python, which library is not used for Data Science?

-TensorFlow
+Caffe

-### 3. What are the differences between Python and R languages?
+### 3. Which of the following is developed using the R language?

-Python is open source, and R is free software.

-### 4. What is the primary purpose of SQL?

-To query and handle structured data
+Graphing

+### 4. Which statement is true for Open source and free software?

+Open source is more business focused, while free software is more focused on a set of values.

+### 5. Which of the following is a global R community?

+useR

+### 6. Is the following statement true or false: R integrates well with C and C++..

+True

-### 5. Which of the following language is an object-oriented programming language?
+### 7. Which of the following is not an SQL language element?

+Spreadsheets

+### 8. Why is SQL an American National Standards Institute (or AN-see) standard?

+SQL knowledge applies to multiple databases

+### 9. Which Scala program is used for data science?

+Apache Spark

+### 10. Which is the language used to develop the Hadoop framework?

 Java